 Our protocol now distinguishes between high-risk and low-risk symptoms.
-Please see Student Symptom Decision Tree.
+Please see the Student Symptom Decision Tree on page 42.

 Students

 - Fever of 100.4 degrees or higher; - Sore throat; - New uncontrolled cough that causes difficulty breathing (for students with chronic allergic/asthmatic cough, a change in their cough from baseline); - Diarrhea, vomiting, or abdominal pain; - New onset of severe headache, especially with a fever. - (If a student is exhibiting symptoms refer to student health history form)